rlf-chapman/CS510_Sepsis_public/README.md

 7. Make note of the IP address of the VM on the public interface
     - run `ifconfig` to get a report of all active network interfaces
     - Should be on interface "enp0s8"
-    - In the example below, the IP we care about is 192.168.1.35, but may be different for you
+    - In the example below, the IP we care about is 192.168.1.35, but will almost certainly be different for you
 ![alt text](network_interfaces.PNG)
 8. Reboot the VM
     - run `sudo reboot`